The Changeling Game, Chapter 18

 Well, why not?
 So far, everything had gone according to plan, but there were no guarantees.

-She could make out the bank of monitors at the front desk, showing moving and static shots from around the hospitals.
+She could make out the bank of monitors at the front desk, showing moving and static shots from around the hospital wards.
 The timing was completely randomized, but she knew that nothing had appeared to break the desk guard’s boredom.

 Well, until now… She put her hand on Kyra’s shoulder, stopping her by a door with a keypad.
 Taking out her little cloth, she keyed in one penultimate code.